 AM I ELIGIBLE FOR A MEDICARE REBATE ON SESSIONS?

-With a referral from your GP, you are eligible for a rebate of $124.50 per session, for up to 10 sessions per calendar year.
-It is up to your GP to determine if you are eligible for a mental health care plan.
+With a referral from your GP, you are eligible for a rebate of $136.35 per session, for up to 10 sessions per calendar year.
+Your GP will determine if you are eligible for a mental health care plan.
 You will need to book an appointment with your GP to discuss, and they will then make the referral on your behalf.
 To receive the rebate, you need to bring your referral letter along to your first appointment.

 HOW MANY SESSIONS DO I NEED TO ATTEND?